How to connect the Dropbox Dash MCP server

 Available tools

-• dash_company_search: Searches company content indexed by Dropbox Dash with optional file type and result limits.
+dash_company_search Searches company content indexed by Dropbox Dash, with optional filters for file type

 Before you begin

-Before installing and running the MCP server, you need to create a Dropbox app to obtain API credentials.
+Before connecting to the MCP server, you need a Dropbox app to obtain API credentials.

 1. Go to the Dropbox App Console.